- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 First-Year Writing Program

-The College supports the transition to the College’s writing intensive curriculum through First-Year Studies.
+The College supports the transition to the College’s writing-intensive curriculum through First-Year Studies.
 Students write frequently in First-Year Studies courses and are provided with substantial feedback on their writing to help them progress.
-At mid-term, the Director of Writing Programs, in collaboration with First-Year Studies professors, will recommend students to take College Writing 100 in the spring semester.
-While most students will make sufficient progress as writers in their First Year Studies courses to satisfy the First-Year Writing requirement, students who need additional instruction and explicit guidance in writing processes and skills will be required to take College Writing 100 to prepare them to meet the expectations of the writing curriculum at the College.
+At midterm, the Director of Writing Programs, in collaboration with First-Year Studies professors, will recommend that some students take College Writing 100 in the spring semester.
+While most students will make sufficient progress as writers in their First-Year Studies courses to satisfy the First-Year Writing requirement, students who need additional instruction and explicit guidance in writing processes and skills will be required to take College Writing 100 to prepare them to meet the expectations of the writing curriculum at the College.

-The faculty Writing Committee oversees assessment of the First-Year Writing Program using an agreed upon rubric through random selection of writing samples from First-Year Studies courses.
-These criteria are used to determine placement in CWR 100 in the spring semester.
+The faculty Writing Committee oversees assessment of the First-Year Writing Program using a rubric through random selection of writing samples from First-Year Studies courses.
+These criteria are also used to determine placement in CWR 100 in the spring semester.

 CWR 100: College Writing